jrbrtsn/ban2fail/README.md

 least 100x as fast as doing the same thing with, say, *grep*.

-+ Instantaneously and conveniently produces on command all offending logfile entries for any given address which exist somewhere in the logfile history.
++ Instantaneously and conveniently produces on command all offending logfile entries which exist somewhere in the logfile history for given address(es).

 + Easily handles hundreds of thousands of blocked IP addresses.